Rich Pahls

-Pahls graduated from Fort Hays State University in 1966 with a B.A. and in 1967 with an M.A., and from University of Nebraska-Lincoln with an Ed.
+Pahls graduated from Fort Hays State University in 1966 with a B.A. and in 1967 with an M.A., and from the University of Nebraska–Lincoln with an Ed.
 D in 1979.

 State legislature

 Pahls was elected to the Legislature in 2004, representing the 31st Nebraska legislative district.
 He served as Chairman of the Banking, Commerce and Insurance Committee, and as a member of the Government, and Military and Veterans' Affairs Committee, the Executive Board of the Legislative Council, and the Education Commission of the States.

 Pahls was re-elected in 2020.

 City council

 In May 2013, he was elected to the Omaha City Council.
 In May 2017, he was re-elected for another four-year term.
 Pahls resigned from the council on January 5, 2021, in order to serve in the Nebraska Legislature.
-He died of cancer on April 27, 2022 at the age of 78, while still in office.
+He died of cancer on April 27, 2022, at the age of 78, while still in office.